BradyMeighan/WLED-video-gui/README.md

     pip install -r requirements.txt
     ```

-4. Copy `wledvideo.py` to the appropriate directory.
+4. Naviagte to \WLED-video-gui\WLED-Video-GUI\bin\Debug and run WLED-Video-GUI.exe

 ## Configuration

 1. Edit the `config.json` file to set your WLED controller's host, video resolution, and other settings.
-2. Use the GUI to adjust settings and save configurations.
+2. Or use the GUI to adjust settings and save configurations.

 ## Usage